 Your Table and the Restaurant May Look Different

 Once you’ve been seated at your table, you’ll likely notice some things are missing.
 Restaurants across the state are not allowed to have preset tables, so you can expect to receive your cutlery from waitstaff.
 Condiments are now being served in single-use containers.
 Self-service stations, such as water stations or buffets, are not allowed, so you’ll have to rely on your waitstaff to get you what you need.
 The menu may also look different, as restaurants are encouraged to use single-use, laminated or white-board menus.
 Some restaurants are forgoing physical menus entirely and instead have at each table a card depicting a QR code, a square-shaped barcode which when scanned with your smartphone’s camera will send you to a website to order food and drinks.

 Call Ahead to Plan Your Meal Time

 After temporary closures during the statewide lockdown and indoor-dining freezes, servers and restaurant staff are back at work and are excited to serve you.
-But keep in mind that they, too, are navigating this new social etiquette.
+But keep in mind that they, too, are navigating the shifting protocols and new social etiquette.
 Waitstaff have had to change their ingrained work patterns to accommodate new regulations and, in some instances, are having to have hard conversations with customers.
-Across the state, face coverings are required indoors for everyone age 5 and up except while eating and drinking.
+Businesses around the state may require face coverings indoors when visitors are between tables.
 Enforcing these rules is a job that often falls to the frontline workers.
 Consider showing your appreciation for their efforts with a more generous tip.

 Extra Emphasis on Clean